armory/docs/content/en/docs/installation/guide/install-on-aws.md

 hal config version edit --version $VERSION
 ```

-## Install Spinnaker
+## Install Armory

-Now that your Halconfig is completely configured for the initial Spinnaker deployment, you can tell Halyard to actually install Spinnaker:
+Now that your Halconfig is completely configured for the initial Armory deployment, you can tell Halyard to actually install Armory:

 ```bash
 hal deploy apply
 ```

 Once this is complete, congratulations!
-Spinnaker is installed.
+Armory is installed.
 Now, we have to access and expose it.

-## Connect to Spinnaker using `kubectl port-forward`
+## Connect to Armory using `kubectl port-forward`

 If you have kubectl on a local machine with access to your Kubernetes cluster, you can test connecting to it with the following: